martinlanabengut/computer-vision-object-detection/PROJECT_REPORT.md

    - Both models handled occlusions effectively in my evaluation

 3. **Practical Considerations:**
-   - YOLOv8 suitable for real-time applications
+   - Mask R-CNN demonstrated superior performance in both metrics and speed
-   - Mask R-CNN preferable when accuracy is prioritized
+   - YOLOv8 showed good accuracy but slower inference in this implementation
-   - Computational requirements favor YOLOv8 for edge devices
+   - Results may vary depending on hardware and optimization

 ## 6.2 Application Recommendations